 Not Enough Light

 Most hibiscus plants require at least six hours of daily direct light to thrive.
-If your hibiscus plant is growing in full or partial shade, it may not be receiving the light it needs.
+If your hibiscus plant is growing in full or partial shade, it may not receive the light it needs.

-Hibiscus, like all plants, requires light to complete photosynthesis.
-This is the process plants use to convert sunlight, water, and carbon dioxide into carbohydrates, oxygen, and water.
+Like all plants, hibiscus requires light to complete photosynthesis, the process by which plants convert sunlight, water, and carbon dioxide into carbohydrates, oxygen, and water.